Local Attention Mechanism: Boosting the Transformer Architecture for Long-Sequence Time Series Forecasting: Conclusions and future work

 \section{Conclusions and future work}

-This paper proposes a novel attention mechanism for transformers, specifically designed for time series prediction.
+This paper proposes a novel attention mechanism for transformers, specifically designed for long sequence time series forecasting.
 This mechanism leverages the locality of the data and maintains a theoretical efficiency of $\Theta(log(n))$.
-Our proposed mechanism has demonstrated superior performance compared to state-of-the-art attention-based mechanisms and models, including Informer, LogFormer, and Reformer, as well as LSTM models.
+Our proposed mechanism has demonstrated superior performance compared to state-of-the-art attention-based mechanisms and models, including Informer~\citep{zhou2023informer}, LogTrans~\citep{li2019enhancing}, Reformer~\citep{kitaev2020reformer}, and Autoformer~\citep{wu2021autoformer}, as well as LSTM models.

-Additionally, we have highlighted the necessity for new and improved datasets for the evaluation of the Long Sequence Time-series Forecasting (LSTF) problem, in contrast to existing benchmarks.
+Additionally, we have highlighted the necessity for new and improved datasets for the evaluation of the LSTF problem, in contrast to existing benchmarks.
 To address this need, we have introduced new datasets that facilitate a more accurate assessment of model quality in these scenarios.

-On larger and more challenging datasets, our proposed mechanism \proposal~has consistently outperformed not only Informer but also the baseline represented by the vanilla model across nearly all scenarios.
+On larger and more challenging datasets, \proposal~has consistently outperformed not only Informer but also the baseline represented by the vanilla model across nearly all scenarios.
 Furthermore, due to the simplicity of the model accompanying our mechanism, our proposal is uniquely capable of executing effectively in all the studied scenarios.
 Additionally, we observed that the results exhibit low sensitivity to the depth of the architecture employed.
 By maintaining a fixed architecture size, we confirmed that the hypothesis remains valid.

 Conducted experiments have also yielded a strong model performance and improved metrics when employing a larger number of attention layers for complex problems.
 This suggests that, for problems that are challenging to model or that involve long prediction horizons, the results benefit significantly from utilising a greater number of attention layers.